 This table presents the results of estimating equation (1).
 The unit of observation is a 20 by 20 arc minute grid cell in the 1860 United States.
 The dependent variable, newcity, is a dummy variable equal to 1 if the cell contains a city formed after 1790 in 1860.
-The three independent variables, water, confluence and railroad, are dummy variables equal to 1 if the cell is located at water, at a confluence, or at a railroad, respectively.
+The three independent variables, newcity, is a dummy variable equal to 1 if the cell contains a city formed after 1790 in 1860.
+The three independent variables, confluence and railroad, are dummy variables equal to 1 if the cell is located at water, at a confluence, or at a railroad, respectively.
 "Prod & amenities" refer to productivity and amenity controls.
 A cell is located at water if the cell, or the cell next to it, has a navigable river, canal, lake, or the sea in 1860.
 It is located at a confluence if the cell, or a cell next to it, is surrounded by at least 3 cells with water in 1860.
 It is located at a railroad if the cell, or a cell next to it, was part of the railroad network in 1860.
-Heteroskedasticity-robust standard errors in parentheses. : significant at 5%; : significant at 1%.
+Heteroskedasticity-robust standard errors in parentheses. \: significant at 5%; \\: significant at 1%.
 Source: U.S. census, ESRI Map of U.S. Major Waters, oldrailhistory.com and FAO GAEZ.

 linear probability model.
-12

 The estimation results suggest that, even after controlling for amenities and productivity, cities are significantly more likely to appear near trading routes.
-Table 2 shows the estimated β_1 coefficients for all three types of trading opportunities, both with and without controls.
+Table 2 shows the estimated $\beta_1$ coefficients for all three types of trading opportunities, both with and without controls.
 Locations at a waterway, a confluence, or a railroad receive a city with a 2 to 4 percent higher probability than other locations.
 The inclusion of amenity and productivity controls hardly affects the significance or the magnitude of these estimates.